xumzheng/microsoft-graph-docs/api-reference/beta/api/chats-getallmessages.md

 GET /users/{id}/chats/getAllMessages?$top=50&$filter=from/user/userId eq '{userId}'
 ```

-`from/user/userIdentityType eq 'federateUser'` this filter will return only the messages sent by the useres which tenant id is different from the original caller's tenant id.
+`from/user/userIdentityType eq 'federateUser'` this filter will return only the messages sent by the users which tenant id is different from the original caller's tenant id.

 ```http
 GET /users/{id}/chats/getAllMessages?$top=50&$filter=from/user/userIdentity eq 'federatedUser'